The first fireworks: A roadmap to Population III stars during the Epoch of Reionization through Pair Instability Supernovae: Introduction

 Despite the challenges, several efforts have been made to detect PISNe in the past.
 One of the most promising candidates proposed is SN 2007bi, a super-luminous SN (SLSN), discovered in 2007 in a nearby dwarf galaxy \citep{Gal-Yam_2008}.
 SN 2007bi has several properties that are consistent with a PISN, including its high energy output, long duration, measured yield of radioactive nickel and elemental composition of the ejecta.
 However, its exact nature is still a matter of debate, and other explanations have been proposed in the literature (see e.g. \citealt{Moriya_2010, Dessart_2012}).
 Other examples of SLSNe with slowly evolving light curves at high redshift ($z = 2.05$ and $z = 3.90$) have been found with Keck I follow-up, late-time spectroscopy of two objects first identified in archival data from the Canada-France-Hawaii Telescope Legacy Survey Deep Fields \citep{Cooke_2012}.
 Possible survey strategies dedicated to the search of PISNe during the EoR with JWST and with the Nancy Grace Roman Space Telescope have been discussed in \citet{Hartwig_2018}, \citet{Regos_2020} and \citet{Moriya_2022_RST}, while the possibility of detecting PISNe in the Euclid Deep Survey (EDS, \citealt{Laureijs_2011, EuclidCollaboration_2022}) at $z \lesssim 2.5$ is studied in \citet{Moriya_2022_Euclid}.

-Stellar archaeology can provide a complementary probe to constrain the properties of the first stars - particularly their IMF - and their SN outcomes, by looking at the atmospheres of old and metal-poor stars in our galaxy.
-Notably, the detection of a peculiar chemical abundance pattern in a star with [Fe/H$]=-2.5$, possibly indicative of a PISN nucleosynthetic yield \citep{Aoki_2014}, presents evidence that very high masses are indeed allowed for Pop\ III stars \citep{deBennassuti_2017}. \citet{Salvadori_2019} and \citet{Aguado_2023} reported other instances of metal-poor stars with suggested PISN signatures in their atmosphere.
-A contribution of PISNe from massive Pop\ III was also suggested to explain the unusual abundance feature of Fe and Mg in the broad-line region of a quasar at $z = 7.54$ \citep{Yoshii_2022}.
+Stellar archaeology can provide a complementary probe to constrain the properties of the first stars - particularly their IMF - and their SN outcomes, by looking at the atmospheres of old and metal-poor stars in our Galaxy.
+Notably, the detection of a peculiar chemical abundance pattern in a star with [Fe/H$]=-2.5$, possibly indicative of a PISN nucleosynthetic yield \citep{Aoki_2014}, presents evidence that very high masses are indeed allowed for Pop\ III stars \citep{deBennassuti_2017}.
+Recently, \citet{Xing_2023} have reported the identification of a halo star, with [Fe/H$]=-2.42$, whose abundance pattern is remarkably well fit by a PISN imprint from a 260\,\si{M_\odot} progenitor, although a core-collapse SN-origin is at least equally plausible with the currently measured elements \citep{Jeena_2023}.
+Other instances of metal-poor stars with suggested PISN signatures in their atmosphere have been discussed in \citet{Salvadori_2019} and \citet{Aguado_2023_PISN-explorer}, and a contribution of PISNe from massive Pop\ III stars was also suggested to explain the unusual abundance feature of Fe and Mg in the broad-line region of a quasar at $z = 7.54$ \citep{Yoshii_2022}.
 Simulations of early chemical enrichment \citep[e.g.][]{Jeon_2015} have suggested that PISN-produced material predominantly resides in the intergalactic medium (IGM), raising the possibility of using the ultra-luminous afterglows of high-redshift gamma ray bursts (GRBs) to probe this IGM signature with deep absorption spectroscopy \citep{Wang_2012}.

 An important factor in the detectability of PISNe is their host environment.
 Pop\ III stars are expected to have formed predominantly in low-mass, faint haloes.
 However, some models also suggest that Pop\ III could still form in more massive and luminous haloes \citep{Liu_Bromm_2020_2, Bennet_Sijacki_2020, Riaz_2022, Venditti_2023}.
 Although massive galaxies are generally easier to detect, their higher luminosity might even hinder our ability to clearly identify a PISN in such hosts.
 This is especially true if the SN is observed at late times, when the emission has faded considerably \citep{Kasen_2011}.
 An extensive study of the expected rate of PISNe as a function of their host environments is currently missing.